sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 in your ANOVA, there is an additional assumption: the relationship between the covariate and the dependent variable should be similar for all levels of the independent variable.
-This can be checked by adding an interaction term between the covariate and each independent variable in the jamovi ``Model - Model terms`` option.
+This can be checked by adding an interaction term between the covariate and each independent variable in the jamovi ``Model`` → ``Model terms`` option.
 If the interaction effect is not significant it can be removed.
 If it is significant then a different and more advanced statistical technique might be appropriate (which is beyond the scope of this book so you might want to consult a friendly statistician).

 .. ----------------------------------------------------------------------------